-As a result of the pandemic, beginning in March 2020, the College suspended in-person education and other campus-based activities, resulting in foregone revenues and COVID-19-related costs.
-During the year ended June 30, 2022, the College received reimbursements from the Federal and Massachusetts Emergency Management Assistance totaling \$1,826,079.
-The reimbursements are recognized on the statement of activities under government and other private grants.
+As in-person learning resumed during the COVID-19 pandemic, the College incurred incremental costs associated with the safe re-opening of its campus and a return to normal operations.
+During the years ended June 30, 2023 and 2022, the College received reimbursements from the Federal and Massachusetts Emergency Management Assistance totaling \$234,210 and \$1,826,079, respectively.
+The reimbursements are recognized on the Statement of Activities under government and other private grants.